multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 * Julien Morlier, IMS, University of Bordeaux, Talence, France
 * Laurent Mascarilla, MIA, University of La Rochelle, La Rochelle, France

-#### Task Schedule
+* #### Task Schedule
-* 15 June: Data release <!-- # Replace XX with your date.
-We suggest setting the date in June-July-->
+* 15 June 2022: Data release <!-- # Replace XX with your date.
+We suggest setting the date in June-July.
+31 July is the last possible date by which you should release data.
+You can release earlier, or plan a two-stage release.-->
-* 1 November: Runs due <!-- # Replace XX with your date.
-We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
+* 1 November 2022: Runs due <!-- # Replace XX with your date.
+We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
-* 3 November: Results returned  <!-- Replace XX with your date.
-Latest possible should be 10 November-->
+* 3 November 2022: Results returned  <!-- Replace XX with your date.
+Latest possible should be 23 November-->
-* 21 November: Working notes paper  <!-- Fixed.
+* 21 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->
-* Beginning December: MediaEval 2022 Workshop <!-- Fixed.
-Please do not change.
-Exact date to be decided-->
+* 12-13 January 2023: 13th Annual MediaEval Workshop, Collocated with [MMM 2023](https://www.mmm2023.no/) in Bergen, Norway and also online. <!-- Fixed.
+Please do not change.-->